C

 Chinook Salmon Teeth

-The five types of salmon in Alaska – chinook, coho, sockeye, chum, and pink.
+There are five types of salmon in Alaska: chinook, coho, sockeye, chum, and pink.

-The five types of salmon in Alaska – chinook, coho, sockeye, chum, and pink – come from the same family as steelhead, also known as rainbow trout.
-These salmon have been here for a really long time, showing up about 4 to 6 million years ago.
+The five types of salmon in Alaska — chinook, coho, sockeye, chum, and pink — come from the same family as steelhead, also known as rainbow trout.
+These salmon have existed for approximately 4 to 6 million years.

-King salmon (Oncorhynchus tschawytscha) holds the title of being the biggest among the Pacific salmon.
-They originally come from the northwest coast of North America and Northeast Asia.
-In the late 19th century, they were brought to New Zealand from northern California as a sport fish.
+King salmon (Oncorhynchus tshawytscha) holds the title of being the biggest among the Pacific salmon.
+They are native to the northwest coast of North America and Northeast Asia.
+In the late 19th century, they were brought to New Zealand from Northern California as a sport fish.

 Classification and Scientific Name